makka-kalyan/Interactive-AI-Interview-Simulator-with-Performance-Analytics/README.md

-# 🚀 Full-Stack AI Mock Interview Platform
+# 🚀 MERN-Stack AI Interview Simulator Platform

 An advanced, credit-based mock interview platform powered by Artificial Intelligence.
 This application allows users to practice interviews, receive feedback, and manage their mock interview credits.